Loading...

 Navigate criminal proceedings.

-Being arrested for DUI (Driving Under the Influence) in Eastland, Texas can be a confusing and frightening experience.
-This guide is designed to provide you with immediate, practical information to help you understand the process and take the necessary steps to protect your rights.
+Being arrested for DUI in Eastland County, Texas, triggers a series of events that require immediate attention.
+This guide provides a starting point to understand the process and take the necessary steps to protect your rights.
 We'll cover everything from what happens immediately after your arrest to critical deadlines and local resources available to you in Eastland County.
-This guide aims to be a starting point – always consult with a qualified attorney for personalized legal advice.
+Always consult with a qualified attorney for personalized legal advice.

 After being pulled over and suspected of driving under the influence, the arresting officer likely performed field sobriety tests and administered a breathalyzer or blood test.
 If the results indicated a blood alcohol content (BAC) of 0.08% or higher, or if the officer believed you were impaired, you were arrested.
-Following the arrest, you'll be taken into custody and transported to the Eastland County jail for processing.
+Following the arrest, you'll be taken into custody and transported to the Eastland County jail for processing by the Eastland County Sheriff’s Office.

 The first 24 hours after a DUI arrest are crucial.
 Here's a timeline of what to expect: